Overview of 2024 Data

 - To access past Resource Tracking Reports and other research publications, please visit our website: https://lgbtfunders.org/published-research/.

-- For more information about the methodology used to develop Resource Tracking Reports, please reference the Methodology section starting on page 30 of the 2023 Resource Tracking Report.
+- For more information about the methodology used to develop Resource Tracking Reports, please reference the Methodology section starting on page 46 of the 2024 Resource Tracking Report.

-- This graph includes funds awarded for the purpose of regranting in order to account for the total funding that each U.S. foundation awarded for LGBTQ communities and causes in 2023.
+- This graph includes funds awarded for the purpose of regranting in order to account for the total funding that each U.S. foundation awarded for LGBTQ communities and issues in 2024.
 This is the only figure on this page that includes funds awarded for regranting.
 Regranting is “the act of acquiring a large grant and using the funds from that grant to create, manage, and finance smaller grants in turn.”
 For more information, please see: Aswell, S. (2021, March 16).
 The Complete Guide to Regranting.
 Submittable Blog. https://blog.submittable.com/regranting/

-- Mapping Attacks on LGBTQ Rights in U.S. State Legislatures in 2023.
-(2023, December 21).
-ACLU; American Civil Liberties Union. https://www.aclu.org/legislative-attacks-on-lgbtq-rights-2023
+- American Civil Liberties Union (ACLU).
+(2024, December 6).
+Mapping Attacks on LGBTQ Rights in U.S. State Legislatures in 2024. https://www.aclu.org/legislative-attacks-on-lgbtq-rights-2024

 Credits